| Title: | Validation of Arguments and Objects in User-Defined Functions |

 Logical value.
 If |

-conducts a series of tests to check
+inspect_data_cat_as_dichotom conducts a series of tests to check

-contains valid categorical data that is eligible to be used as
+if data contains valid categorical data that is eligible to be used as

 dichotomous data.
-Namely, inspect_data_cat_as_dichotom
+Namely, inspect_data_cat_as_dichotom checks if:

-are atomic and have an eligible data type (logical,
+data and success are atomic and have an eligible data type (logical,

 integer, double, character).

-has length
+success has length 1.

-is observed in data
+success is observed in data.

-does not return any output.
+inspect_data_cat_as_dichotom does not return any output.
 There are

 three possible outcomes: